digitalnsw/nsw-design-system/contribute.md

 | [Considered](#considered) | Documentation and rationale have been provided. |

 ### Supporting evidence
-When making a new component, we would be very grateful if you post the research, design decisions and use cases for the component.
+When making a new component, include the research, design decisions and use cases for the component in your proposal.
 Accessibility considerations should be documented before submitting a pull request.

 This may be in the form of a code snippet, screenshots, sketch/figma files or written text on your research with references.
-This gives a chance for members of the community to respond and share any work they may have done in the past on a similar pattern or component.
+This gives the Design System team a chance to respond and connect you with community members who may have worked on a similar pattern or component.

 -------------------------------------------------------------------------------------------------